barryclark/jekyll-now/_posts/2016-01-10-use-polymorphic-associations-to-organize-rails-models-part-2.md

 ---
 # Part 2: Views and Controllers

-At the end of the [first part]({% post_url 2015-12-5-use-polymorphic-associations-to-organize-the-rails-models-part-1 %}) of this article we could already test the Polymorphic Associations in the rails console.
+At the end of the [first part]({% post_url 2015-12-5-use-polymorphic-associations-to-organize-the-rails-models-part-1 %}) of this article we could already test the Polymorphic Associations in the Rails console.
 This means our job is practically done.
 It is however a good exercise to continue our example by adapting the Views and Controller to the new Polymorphic setup.

 > This example is using Slim for views templates